Cascais-Portugal.com

 The Praia da Ursa beach, with its distinctive sea pillars, is only 1km (a 20-min hike) north of the Cabo da Roca.

-For any extended visit to the Cabo da Roca, bring a jumper, jacket, or something to protect you from the ceaseless winds.
-These strong winds do have one advantage - they deter many tour groups from spending long here, while the footpaths and beaches will only have a handful of visitors.
+These strong winds do have one advantage - they deter many tourists from spending long here, leaving the footpaths and beaches with only a handful of hardy visitors.

 You do not want to be falling down these cliffs…